Woman watering flowers on a sunny balcony.

 Keep the Crops Moving

-In your vegetable garden, crop rotation means planting the same crop in the same place once every three years.
-This will ensure that the same vegetable garden will not deplete the nutrients year after year.
-This will also prevent insects or disease pathogens from hiding in the soil after harvesting the crops.
+Crop rotation means planting the same crop in the same place in your vegetable garden once every three years.
+This will ensure that the same vegetable garden does not deplete nutrients year after year and will also prevent insects or disease pathogens from hiding in the soil after harvesting the crops.

-In the three-year crop rotation system, you can write the plan of your garden on paper during each growing season.
+In the three-year crop rotation system, you can write your garden plan on paper during each growing season.
 Make sure to show the location of all crops.
 If you grow different vegetables, these garden plans will become essential.

-Remembering what you were increasing even in the last season will be hard.
-When you save your garden plans for the past two or three years, you don't have to rely on your memory alone.
+It will be difficult to remember what you increased even last season.
+However, if you save your garden plans for the past two or three years, you don't have to rely on your memory alone.

 Critter Control